If the Universal Clipboard is not working on Mac or iPhone, you can find below the steps to troubleshoot and fix this problem on both devices.

 1. Make Sure Both Devices Are Compatible With Universal Clipboard

-The first steps is to make sure that both your Mac (MacBook, Mac Mini or iMac) and iPhone are compatible with the Universal Clipboard feature.
+The first steps is to make sure that both Mac (MacBook, Mac Mini or iMac) and iPhone or iPad are compatible with the Universal Clipboard feature.

 According to Apple, the Universal Clipboard feature should work, if you have a Mac running macOS Sierra or later and an iPhone or iPad running iOS 10 or later.